Note! The article has been updated on November 30th 2021.

 And yet, these decisions are extremely difficult to make because the outcomes can be very uncertain.

-The people driving customer experience improvements are not always able to quantify the improvements in monetary terms.
+The people driving customer experience improvements are not always able to quantify the improvements in monetary terms (determining the ROI of customer experience).
 Our customer satisfaction increases – so what?
 Does it increase our revenue or profit?
 Will it positively impact our market share?

 If you improve the availability of customer support agents, you certainly know how much it is going to cost.
 But will it improve the customer experience in a way that also has a positive impact on our business?

-There is a lag: even if your customer satisfaction drastically reduces after you have made some cuts to the customer service headcount, it can take months before your customers have found a new vendor and are able to leave you for your competitor.
+There is a lag: even if your customer satisfaction drastically reduces after you have made some cuts to the customer service headcount, it can take months before your customers have found a new vendor and can leave you for your competitor.

 There is a lot of research and studies about the relationship between financial metrics and customer experience metrics.
 I will first outline what is generally known.
 But are the general results applicable to your company?
 Not necessarily.
-Later I will go through how you can understand step-by-step what the value of the better customer experience is for your company.
+Later I will go through how you can understand step-by-step what the value and ROI of customer experience is for your company.

 So let’s get started.

-The financial benefit of improving the customer experience: What do we know?
+The financial benefit of improving the customer experience

 Multiple studies have shown that revenue growth is impacted by customer experience.
 Forrester’s report “Customer Experience Drives Revenue Growth” showed that customer experience leaders achieved compound average revenue growth of 17% over five years.
 The CX laggards achieved just 3% growth during the same period.